sethi-stack/dheeraj-portfolio/interview_flashcards/interview_pitch_foodmesh_security.md

 Then I implemented **production-grade security from scratch**: rotated all credentials, enforced MFA, set up CloudTrail logging, Config compliance rules, least-privilege IAM policies, IP whitelisting—the works.

 I documented everything meticulously, built a complete audit trail, and presented it to AWS Support.
-They **canceled the entire $500K**. **Saved the company from bankruptcy**, zero downtime during recovery.
+They **canceled the entire $500K**. **Saved the company from huge financial losses**, zero downtime during recovery.

 That experience taught me that security, documentation, and staying calm under pressure are non-negotiable."